randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 </div>
 </details>

-## Next Steps

-1. ✓ Apply immutable patterns to the PlayerStorageService
-2. Design connection UI components with immutability and error type handling
-3. Create UI utility helpers for immutable state management
-4. Implement connection UI components using the Result pattern and immutable data
-5. Integrate connection management with game app
-6. Begin implementing game mechanics

-## Current Focus: Connection UI Components Design with Immutable State
+## Current Focus: Connection UI Components Development with Lit State Management

-With both the ConnectionService and PlayerStorageService successfully refactored to use immutable patterns, we're now ready to begin designing and implementing the connection UI components.
-We've established a solid foundation with:
+We've successfully refactored the ConnectionService to use immutable patterns, further improving our codebase quality.
+This builds upon our previous migration to the Result pattern and sets a strong foundation for our upcoming UI components.

-- Type-safe error handling using the Result pattern
-- Immutable data patterns for predictable state management
-- Comprehensive testing for all core functionality
-- Clear separation of concerns between services and UI components
+Following an assessment of state management options, we've decided to **continue using Lit's built-in reactive properties** for component state management, while leveraging our existing patterns.
+This decision is documented in the [State Management Strategy](/prisoners-dilemma-docs/docs/technical/state-management) document.

-Our next focus will be designing and implementing connection UI components that utilize both the Result pattern and immutable state management from the start:
+Our next focus will be designing and implementing connection UI components that utilize both the Result pattern and Lit's reactive properties:

 1. Connection Creation Component:
    - Generate shareable links with proper error handling
    - Display specific UI for each potential error type
-   - Use immutable state updates for UI transitions
+   - Use Lit's `@state` decorator for reactive UI updates
    - Provide clear success indicators for link generation

 2. Connection List Component:
    - Display all connections with status indicators
    - Handle empty states and error conditions gracefully
-   - Implement immutable list operations for updates
+   - Use custom events for component communication
    - Include visual distinction between different connection states

 3. Connection Detail Component:
    - Show detailed information about a specific connection
    - Provide status-specific actions (accept, delete, etc.)
-   - Use immutable state transitions for UI updates
+   - Implement error type-based UI responses
    - Include proper error handling for all operations

 4. Connection Request Component:
    - Allow accepting or rejecting incoming connection requests
    - Display appropriate messaging based on request status
    - Handle validation and error cases with specific UI
-   - Implement immutable state updates for request handling
+   - Leverage the Result pattern for operation outcomes

-Each component will be developed using our TDD approach with immutability in mind:
+Each component will be developed using our TDD approach with component composition in mind:
-1. Design components with error state handling and immutable updates
+1. Design component hierarchy using Lit patterns
 2. Create failing tests for each component (Red phase)
-3. Implement components using immutable patterns (Green phase)
+3. Implement components using Result pattern and Lit reactivity (Green phase)
 4. Refactor for optimization and code quality (Refactor phase)

+## Next Steps

+1. Design connection UI components with Lit state management
+2. Create connection component tests
+3. Implement connection UI components using the Result pattern and Lit reactivity
+4. Integrate connection management with game app
+5. Begin implementing game mechanics

 ## Technology Choices